awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/custom-metering-with-mp-metering-service.md

  Your software must call the Metering Service hourly and record the consumption value for that hour\.

  When your software starts, it should record the minute\-of\-the\-hour at which it started\.
 This is referred to as the *start\-minute*\.
-Every hour on the start\-minute, your software must retrieve the consumption value for that hour and call the Metering Service\.
-For information about how to obtain this value, see the linkend="custom\-metering\-pricing\-ami\-products" endterm="custom\-metering\-pricing\-ami\-products\.title"/> section\.
+Every hour on the start\-minute, your software must determine the consumption value for that hour and call the Metering Service\.
+For information about how to obtain this value, see [Modifying your software to use the Metering Service](https://docs.aws.amazon.com/marketplace/latest/userguide/custom-metering-pricing-ami-products.html#modifying-your-software-to-use-the-metering-service)\.

  To wake up each hour at the start\-minute, your software must use one of the following approaches:
 +  A thread within your software\.